kalkrishnan/kalkrishnan.github.io/_posts/2015-04-11-nqueens_solution_ruby.md

 description: ""
 category: "algorithms"
 ---
-So Today I thought I would try to tackle an age old algorithms problem I had been asked to solve in a couple of interviews in the past.. the nQueens problem.
-For the unfamiliar, the problem is to find a way to arrange n Queens on a n*n chess board in a manner that all are safe from each other.
+So Today I thought I would try to tackle an age old algorithm problem I had been asked to solve in a couple of interviews in the past.. the nQueens problem.
+For the unfamiliar, the problem is to find a way to arrange n Queens on an n*n chess board in a manner that all are safe from each other.
 Took me a bit longer than I thought it would, but below is my solution in Ruby:

 >